SMSpp-Project/smspp-project/Wiki.md

       by) BundleSolverML, which is built automatically when Torch is found.

 - [MCFBlock]

+- [MCFClassSolver]
-    - [MCFClass] — sub-project of MCFBlock, built with the umbrella by default.
+    - [MCFClass] — sub-project of MCFClassSolver, built with the umbrella by default.
 Optionally requires [CPLEX].

 - [MILPSolver] — needs at least one of: